patlim1/samotsvety.org/.secret/moore-v-harper/index.md

 ### Acknowledgments

 This post was written by Greg Justice, in collaboration with @belikewater.
-Thanks to Samotsvety forecasters for contributing their forecasts, and to [to do add]  for their comments and suggestions.
+Thanks to Samotsvety forecasters for contributing their thoughts and forecasts, and to Christoph Winter, Aaron Hamlin, and Richard Winger for their comments and suggestions.

 <!-- Footnotes themselves at the bottom. -->
 ### Footnotes